Sign In / Sign Out

 - Map and Locations

-The biology program, with an emphasis in the natural sciences, examines these disciplines through experiential learning, and all of the program's core courses include laboratories.
+The BS program in biology, with an emphasis in the natural sciences, examines these disciplines through experiential learning, and all of the program's core courses include laboratories.
 By learning in an integrative environment that emphasizes the connectedness of the life sciences, students gain a better understanding of larger scientific concepts and can view these concepts from multiple perspectives.

 Students are encouraged to conduct independent research under the mentorship of faculty members or during internships.
 Some even publish in top journals and present their results at scientific meetings.